hbkzqp/TextFragmentsMatch/ReadME.md

 # Read Me
 ## Introduction of the process

 For this text merge task, the logic is to build a dictionary to store  every text and its most match text.
-Then we loop until the dictionary lennth to 1, find the biggest match in it , merge remove the two text, insert the merged text to the dictionary and update it.
+Then we loop until the dictionary lennth to 1, find the biggest match in it , merge and remove the two text, insert the merged text to the dictionary and update it.
 Until its length to 1, we return the last one text.

 ## Data Structure
-A class TextDistance is created to mark how on string can match the other string.
+A class TextDistance is created to mark how many string can match the other string.
 Property "Text" is the target match text.
 Property "Distance" is how many charters it match the original one.
 ``` C#
 public class TextDistance
 {